influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 beneath the main win_perf_counters entry, `[[inputs.win_perf_counters]]`.

 Following this is 3 required key/value pairs and the three optional parameters and their usage.

+#### NodeName
+**Required**

+NodeName specifies the node to connect to for querying the performance counters.
+While "localhost" will work to retrieve data from a local host, it is recommended to use the actual machine name as the data will be tagged with a "Node" tag with the value of this parameter as the value.

+Important: If you are requesting data from a remote node you must do the following:
+1. Log into that node and ensure the user telegraf is running under is added to the "Performance Monitor Users" group.
+2. Change the user telegraf is running under to be running as that user.
+You can use the account "NT AUTHORITY\NETWORK_SERVICE

 #### ObjectName
 **Required**